MPI-Dortmund/cryolo/source/other/sparse.rst

 .. _sparse-picking-label:
-CrYOLO on sparsely labeled data
+crYOLO on sparsely labeled data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the first preprint of crYOLO we wrote the following sentence without any comments: